-0 CKNP Directorate is directly 8.1.1 Capacity building of CKNP field staff through short courses/ trainings on vegetation management. responsible for the sustainable management of this resource and other Parks' natural resources; it is therefore essential to carry out specific training courses for the Park staff on different topics.
-Course developed and training report available £.
-Training for CKNP Staff 8.1.2 Instruct one OKNP person to be responsible for field data collection, analyses and description on a yearly basis.
-To properly manage a resource, it is necessary to rely on updated and reliabe data.
+8.1.1 Capacity building of CKNP field staff through short courses/ trainings on vegetation management.
+CKNP Directorate is directly responsible for the sustainable management of this resource and other Parks' natural resources; it is therefore essential to carry out specific training courses for the Park staff on different topics.
+Course developed and training report available 8.1 Training for CKNP Staff 8.1.2 Instruct one CKNP person to be responsible for field data collection, analyses and description on a yearly basis.
+To properly manage a resource, it is necessary to rely on updated and reliable data.
 One staff expert available and formed, one report developed at the end of the year 8.1.3 Improve Watch & Ward practices and strengthening for field staff.
 A proper management must rely on an effective and widespread control system.
-System to become operative ∞ Vegetation 8.2 Improve conservation areas for larget vegetation 8.2.1 Definition of additional protected areas for vegetation, on the basis of the results of specific research on the different species.
+System to become operative 8 Vegetation 8.2 Improve conservation areas for target vegetation 8.2.1 Definition of additional protected areas for vegetation, on the basis of the results of specific research on the different species.
 In the zoning process, smaller areas for conservation of important forests, were not identified.
 It may be necessary to define specific conservation areas (forest sanctuaries) to preserve certain areas in the long run.
 Any additional conservation areas established.
 8.3 Assessing illegal harvesting 8.3.1 Analysis of the presence, distribution and relative impact on vegetation in the CKNP area (Valleys Conservation Plan), and instructions for the setting up of control and mitigation mechanisms.
 These illegal activities cause a severe damage not only in terms of conservation, but also for local communities as unsustainable resources exploitation does not allow their maintenance in the medium/long term.
 Report produced and intervention measures defined.
-4.8 Sustainable utilization of vegetation 8.4.1 Decrease of reliance on Park vegetation areas for timber and firewood The availability of firewood and timber for external use (not for selling) is a main ssue for local communities, most of all for those loaving in villages located in higher altitudes, where alternative sources to woodland are alternative sources to woodland are alternative sources to woodland are infigult to be found.
+8.4 Sustainable utilization of vegetation 8.4.1 Decrease of reliance on Park vegetation areas for timber and firewood The availability of firewood and timber for external use (not for selling) is a main issue for local communities, most of all for those leaving in villages located in higher altitudes, where alternative sources to woodland are difficult to be found.
 Thus it is necessary to assess operational interventions able to increase other sources and decrease the impact on Park vegetation area.
-Report on the Assessmert and on Management Indications
+Report on the Assessment and on Management Indications